-If you feel like your child’s teacher isn’t giving her the attention she needs, there are a few things you can do.
+If you feel like a teacher is ignoring your child, there are a few things you can do.

-When you talk with the teacher, explain your position without anger.
-Try to articulate the reasons you feel your child isn’t getting enough attention.
+When you talk with the teacher, try to explain your position calmly.
+Talk about why you feel your child isn’t getting enough attention.

-For example, did your child tell you she needs help that she isn’t getting?
+For example, did your child tell you she needs help and isn’t getting it?
 Do you see homework assignments that are unmarked?
-Did your child tell you about a specific incident that made you feel she’s being ignored?
+Was there a specific incident?

 Whatever the cause for concern, try to describe it to the teacher without being judgmental.
-Allow the teacher to respond.
-It’s possible the teacher isn’t aware your child has been feeling neglected.
-Opening the doors of communication can be the first step toward making progress.
+Let the teacher respond.
+The teacher might not be aware that your child’s been feeling neglected.
+Opening the doors of communication is the first step toward making progress.

 After you talk to the teacher, hopefully the problem will be resolved.
-If it persists, make an appointment to speak with the principal.
+If it persists, you can make an appointment to speak with the principal.

 During your meeting, tell the principal about the problem and why you feel the way you do.
 Give specifics about how you’ve tried to resolve these issues with your child’s teacher.
-Include the dates of the meetings you’ve had with the teacher as well the dates of important email exchanges.
+Include the dates of the meetings and emails you’ve had with the teacher.

-The principal may want to have the teacher attend the meeting.
-If this is the case, remain as calm as possible and repeat your issue.
+The principal may want the teacher to attend the meeting.
+If so, stay as calm as possible and repeat your issue.
 The principal may ask the teacher to take specific steps to ensure that the issue is resolved.

 Before the meeting ends, ask for a plan of action.
 This will help you know exactly what steps the school is planning to take to address the issue.

 Another thing you can do is to arrange a classroom visit.
-Ask your child’s teacher and principal to set up a time for you to visit the classroom.
-This will give you a better idea of the classroom dynamics.
+By observing, you can get a better idea of the classroom dynamics.

-It’s also a chance to see how the teacher interacts with your child as well as all of the other students.
-After the visit, you can bring any concerns back to the teacher or principal.
+It’s also a chance to see how the teacher interacts with your child and the other students.
+After the visit, bring any concerns back to the teacher or principal.